 Avian Pulmonary Proteinosis

-Avian pulmonary proteinosis (PP) is a serious respiratory condition in birds where too much pulmonary surfactant accumulates in the lungs.
+Avian pulmonary proteinosis (PP) is a serious respiratory disorder in birds characterized by the excessive buildup of pulmonary surfactant in the lungs.

 Clinical Signs